-If the entry on line 7 is zero or less, your employees are probably accurately reporting their tips; however, If the entry on line 8 is greater than zero, depending on the type of operation you have and whether or not you have allocated tips, it is possible that your employees aren't reporting all of their tip income to you.
+If the entry on line 7 is zero or less, your employees are probably accurately reporting their tips; however, If the entry on line 8 is greater than zero, depending on the type of operation you have, it is possible that your employees aren't reporting all of their tip income to you.

-Another quick method to determine if your employees are properly reporting all of their tips to you is to compare the rate of tips reported on credit sales to the rate of tips reported on cash sales.
+Another quick method to determine if your TIP employees are properly reporting all of their tips to you is to compare the rate of tips reported on credit sales to the rate of tips reported on cash sales.
 For example, if line 3 in the worksheet greatly exceeds the rate determined from dividing reported cash tips by reportable cash receipts (that is, total cash receipts less nonallocable cash receipts), some of your employees may not be reporting all of their tips to you and you generally should be showing an amount on line 7 ("Allocation of tips") of Form 8027.